Universal positive mass theorems: General setting

 where $\{\varepsilon_i \}_{1\leq i\leq N} = \{He_i\}_{1\leq i\leq N}$ is the $g$-orthonormal frame of $TM$ deduced from a (constant) Euclidean basis of $\RM^n$.
-After integrating on $S_r$ and letting $r$ tend to $\infty$, the same decay considerations as above show that the very last term does not contribute.
-Moreover, the first one is a divergence, \emph{i.e.} is of the form $*d*\beta$ where $\beta$ is a $2$-form on $M$ and $*$ is the ($n$-dimensional) Hodge operator.
-Thus, on any closed manifold $S$ with outer unit normal $\nu$,
+After integrating on $S_r$ and letting $r$ tend to $\infty$, the same `decay \emph{vs.}\! volume growth' considerations as above show that the very last term does not contribute and it remains to consider the first one.
+Coming now back to the case at hand, where $A$ is in the picture, the precise term we need to study is